 The Louisiana Tech Bowling Alley at the Lambright Sports Intramural Center is a new addition to the list of athletic facilities the university offers to its students, athletes and members.

+Built by the Brunswick Corporation, the six lane state-of-the-art facility was completed in August 2008.
+Unlike The Kennel, the new bowling alley contains a computerized scoring system.
+Flat screen televisions and touch screen monitors at each lane display up-to-the-second scores.
 Directly below the televisions is a mural containing the college's logo, a Tech embroidered ball and pins, and pictures of several Tech landmarks, including the Institute of Micromanufacturing, the Lady of the Mist fountain, Hale Hall and the Centennial Clocktower.

+The alley features technology for cosmic bowling and automatic bumpers.
+A space for a classroom has been planned in front of the lanes, which can be used by kinesiology students who are studying the game and its movements.
 An oil system has been installed as well.
 It allows the women's bowling team to accurately practice the conditions they find at tournaments.
 Furthermore, different pin scenarios can be setup so the team can practice a variety of shots they may experience.